-As well as being a criminal offence, punishable by 10 years imprisonment, the offering of bribes to Members to influence them in their parliamentary conduct is a contempt.
+As well as being a criminal offence, punishable by up to 10 years imprisonment and/or a substantial fine, the offering of bribes to Members to influence them in their parliamentary conduct is a contempt.

 Intimidation etc. of Members

 To attempt to influence a Member in his or her conduct as a Member by threats, or to molest any Member on account of his or her conduct in the Parliament, is a contempt.
 So too is any conduct having a tendency to impair a Member's independence in the future performance of his or her duty, subject, since 1987, to the provisions of the Parliamentary Privileges Act.